PavleGavrilovic/Arms-Shop/README.md

 Swords and sword accessories shop

 - an online shop selling sword and sword accessories
+- clicking on an article opens a modal window
 - provides option to toggle dark and light mode
 - most images for the website have been taken from https://www.buyingasword.com/